Pop0097/PickupServiceWebsite/README.md

 # PickupServiceWebsite
 A website for a cuisine pickup/takeout service.
 I made this for my uncle (who is a great chef) as a present.
-The website displays the dishes my uncle offers and allows users to place orders as well.

 # How to deploy the website
 (Pre-domain purchase)